Architecture

 }Frontend Structure

-api/ client.ts Fetch wrapper, configurable base URL, auth token ws.ts WebSocket client with auto-reconnect types.ts TypeScript types mirroring backend schemas stores/ Zustand stores (one per domain) mount-store.ts camera-store.ts focuser-store.ts guiding-store.ts sequencer-store.ts scheduler-store.ts solver-store.ts dome-store.ts config-store.ts layout-store.ts toast-store.ts catalog-store.ts features/ One directory per domain skymap/ Three.js WebGL sky map mount/ Mount control panel camera/ Camera, FITS viewer, flat wizard focuser/ Focuser control + autofocus guiding/ PHD2 integration + uPlot charts sequencer/ Sequence builder + template browser scheduler/ Multi-night planner mosaic/ Mosaic grid planner dome/ Dome shutter + azimuth framing/ Framing assistant (DSS + FOV) rotator/ Rotator control settings/ App settings, sky cache, cloud sync dashboard/ Device overview + onboarding components/layout/ App shell, sidebar, dock, floating panels hooks/ useWsEvent, useMountStatus, etc. i18n/locales/ PT / EN / ES (18 namespaces each)
+api/ client.ts Fetch wrapper, configurable base URL, auth token ws.ts WebSocket client with auto-reconnect types.ts TypeScript types mirroring backend schemas stores/ Zustand stores (one per domain) mount-store.ts camera-store.ts focuser-store.ts guiding-store.ts sequencer-store.ts scheduler-store.ts solver-store.ts dome-store.ts config-store.ts layout-store.ts toast-store.ts catalog-store.ts features/ One directory per domain skymap/ Three.js WebGL sky map (home screen) mount/ Mount control panel camera/ Camera, FITS viewer, flat wizard, plate solve (merged from Solver panel) focuser/ Focuser control + autofocus guiding/ PHD2 integration + uPlot charts sequencer/ Sequence builder + template browser scheduler/ Multi-night planner mosaic/ Mosaic grid planner dome/ Dome shutter + azimuth session/ Session report (metrics, per-filter breakdown) framing/ Framing assistant (DSS + FOV) rotator/ Rotator control settings/ App settings, sky cache, cloud sync components/layout/ App shell, docking system (footer/sidebar/floating panels) hooks/ useWsEvent, useMountStatus, etc. i18n/locales/ PT / EN / ES (~24 namespaces each)

 Device Adapters